benber86/curve-blog/content/posts/ng-mev/index.md

 </div>

 The total value of the sandwiches that could have been executed adds up to $7,338.
-This tells us that the absence of sandwiches is more likely to be due to a lack of searchers monitoring the pools and leaving money on the table, rather than to the dissuassive effect of dynamic fees.
+This tells us that the absence of sandwiches is more likely to be due to a lack of searchers monitoring the pools and leaving money on the table, rather than to the dissuasive effect of dynamic fees.

 # Conclusion: Are Fee Multipliers Too Low?